-- Facilitated the homebuyer qualification process Scheduled/conducted preliminary and final inspections; - Reviewed budgets and scopes of work for potential acquisitions; - Administered (reviewed and reconciled) budget including expenditure and revenue projects; - Managed resale escrows; closed 1 during this reporting period; - · Reconciled project costs to assist with the closing of escrow; - Negotiate and drafted affordable housing agreements for multi-family project; - · Managed and oversaw approval processed for redevelopment project with Habitat for Humanity; - Provided project management for Habitat of Humanity Project; - · Processed construction draws and payments' - · Prepared for HUD onsite monitoring; - Finalized the negotiation of the Affordable Housing Agreement amendment with RHDC for the Adrienne project located at 22862;

-- · Assisted with the plan check and approval processes related to Habitat for Humanity - · DRGR reporting.
+- Facilitated the homebuyer qualification process Scheduled/conducted preliminary and final inspections; - · Reviewed budgets and scopes of work for potential acquisitions; - Administered (reviewed and reconciled) budget including expenditure and revenue projects; - · Reconciled final project costs; - Negotiate and drafted affordable housing agreements for multi-family project; - · Managed and oversaw approval processed for redevelopment project with Habitat for Humanity; - · Provided project management for Habitat of Humanity Project; - · Processed construction draws and payments; - Finalized the negotiation of the Affordable Housing Agreement amendment with RHDC for the Adrienne project located at 22862; - Assisted with the plan check and approval processes related to Habitat for Humanity; - · File auditing and management; - · DRGR reporting.

-\$61,428.14 of administration funds were expended in administration costs this quarter.
+\$69,661.50 of administration funds were expended in administration costs this quarter.